ajramos/ajramos/README.md

 - 🚀 I’m currently working as Cloud Architect at [DoiT International](https://www.doit.com/)
 - 🌱 I enjoy learning everything which falls on my hand (k8s, golang, node, ...)
 - 👯 I’m looking to collaborate on any product-driven project
-- 🤔 I’m looking for help with being a better engineering manager
+- 🤔 I’m looking for help with being a better companies, product and tech builder
 - 💬 Ask me about google cloud, solution architecting, product management & dev, venture & business strategy
 - 📫 How to reach me: [@4jr4m0s](https://twitter.com/4jr4m0s) or [LinkedIn](https://www.linkedin.com/in/angeljesusramos/)
 - 🌍 I lived in the beautiful Tokyo 🗾 for 2 years and I love 🍜 tsukemen and kanjis